Padam87/AccountBundle/Resources/docs/INSTALL.md

     currencies: ['EUR']
     registration_listener: true # false by default
 ```
-The registration listener creates account for users on registration.
+The registration listener creates accounts for users on registration.
 Requires the [FOSUserBundle](https://github.com/FriendsOfSymfony/FOSUserBundle).

 ### Create the entities
 #### Account